kseniacold/Sorts-In-Java/README.md

 ## Insertion Sort:
     * Accepts boolean argument `decreasing` for easily reversing the order of sorting
     * Completes sorting in O(n^2) time complexity in the worth case
-    * Has O(n) when array is sorted (soting has to match descreasing or increasing order)
+    * Has O(n) when array is sorted (sorting has to match descreasing or increasing order)

 ## Merge Sort: